CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

 Columns<T> validates the names of the properties, and throws an error if the property isn't valid

-ByColumnValues<T> validates the names of the properties, and throws an error if the property isn't valid
+ColumnValues<T> validates the names of the properties, and throws an error if the property isn't valid

 ```csharp
 Order entity = new () { Id = 10, Total = 123.45m };